aryoda/tryCatchLog/README.md

 ```R
 Rscript -e "options(keep.source = TRUE); source('demo/tryCatchLog_demo.R')"  # source your own script
 ```

+### Does `tryCatchLog` work in parallelized processing scenarios?

+Yes. `tryCatchLog` is agnostic of parallel oder multi-threading scenarios since base R does use only one process.

+You only have to consider two things:

+1. The used logging framework is correctly configured for each parallel process to not overwrite the log file of another process (eg. use the process ID in the logging file name)
+2. Be aware that theoretically a dump file could be overwritten by another dump file if you have two errors within the same millisecond within the same process ID This is very very unlikely!

 ### How do I perform a post-mortem analysis of my crashed R script?